sudhasharma529/sudhasharma529.github.io/README.md

 ## About Me

-Passionate neuroscientist with a Ph.D. in Neuroscience with expertise in data-driven insights.
-Experienced in complex data problem-solving and skilled in Critical thinking, Project Management, and Communication.
+Passionate neuroscientist with a Ph.D. in data-driven insights to understand the intricate workings of the brain.
+Experienced in complex data problem-solving and skilled in Critical thinking and Project Management.

 ## Skills

 - **Programming**: Python, MATLAB
 - **Machine Learning**: Regression, k-means, kNN, Naive Bayes, SVM, PCA, LDA, ROC analysis
 - **Math & Statistics**: Probability & Statistics, Calculus, Linear Algebra
-- **Scientific Communication**: Technical & Non-expert
+- **Scientific Communication**: Expert and Public

 ## Experience